Miss Global

 Miss Global is an international beauty pageant established in 2013.
-The Miss Global pageant is one of the international pageants that accept single mothers, and age range of candidates is from 18 to 35 years old, the widest after Miss Universe.
+The Miss Global pageant is one of the international pageants that accept single mothers, and age range of candidates is from 18 to 35 years old.

 The reigning Miss Global 2025 is Nguyễn Đình Như Vân of Vietnam.
 She was crowned by Ashley Meléndez of Puerto Rico on March 9, 2025.

 History

 Miss Global was first held in 2013 with California in United States as the host city.
 The first edition of beauty pageant Miss Global was held on August 3, 2013 at the Redondo Beach Performing Arts Center in Redondo Beach, California, United States.
 This is also the first international contest founded by Vietnamese people, the contest was founded based on Miss Vietnam Global 2006 by Kim Loi Media.

-In 2025, TPN Global took over the contest.
+In 2025, the pageant came under the license and leadership of TPN Global, with Piyaporn Sankosik serving as president of the organization.

+Main pageant

+The current Miss Global titleholder is Nguyễn Đình Như Vân of Vietnam, who was crowned on 9 March 2025 at MCC Hall, The Mall Lifestore Ngamwongwan, Nonthaburi, Thailand making her the first woman from the Vietnam to win the crown.